-🌿 Honest plant care, grown and tested at home NEW 120 plant profiles published 📩 Weekly newsletter As an Amazon Associate we earn from qualifying purchases
+🌿 Honest plant care, grown and tested at home NEW 180 plant, mushroom & tea profiles published 📩 Weekly newsletter As an Amazon Associate we earn from qualifying purchases

-How to Keep Plants Alive While on Vacation (Indoors and Out)
+Keep Plants Alive While on Vacation

 Going away?
 A complete guide to keeping houseplants and garden plants alive while you're on vacation - from a weekend to a month.

-How to Keep Plants Alive While on Vacation (Indoors and Out)
+Keep Plants Alive While on Vacation

 A holiday should be relaxing - not spoiled by guilt about thirsty plants or the dread of coming home to a row of crispy corpses.
 The good news: with a little preparation, most plants happily survive a trip, and even a long absence is manageable.